 80ZF.
 References to “Australian Commission”

-In this Part a reference to the “Australian Commission” includes a reference to a member of the Australian Commission.
+In this Part a reference to the Australian Commission includes a reference to a member of the Australian Commission.

 [Section 80ZF inserted by No. 94 of 1984 s.
 47.]

 80ZG.
 Joint proceedings

 (1) If in the opinion of the Chief Commissioner it is appropriate to do so, the Commission may, notwithstanding anything in this Act, exercise, in the presence of —